Belmont Stakes Betting in PA

 Horses that are scheduled to compete in these races are among the top 2- and 3-year-old runners for the calendar year.
 They have proven so by performing well on what’s known as “the Road to the Kentucky Derby.”

-The series of graded-stakes races award runners points depending based on their finishing position.
-For the early part of the season, the top-four finishers generally receive points on a scale of 10-4-2-1.
+The series of graded-stakes races award horses points based on their finishing position.
+For the early part of the season, the top four finishers generally receive points on a scale of 10-4-2-1.

 Later in the year, the points awarded rise to a scale of 50-20-10-5.
 The final races on the schedule are referred to as the “Super Six.”
 This category includes some of the best racing events of the year, such as the Florida Derby and Wood Memorial Stakes.

 The horses who win these signature races receive 100 points.
 By the time everything is said and done, the runners who sit atop the leaderboard have proven themselves.
-As a result, it’s on to the Triple Crown.
+As a result, it’s on to the Kentucky Derby and possibly the Triple Crown.

 Many horses will compete in all three races, but there will be others who drop out after the first or second leg.
 When it’s time for the Belmont, you can rest assured that the field will be full of quality horses.

 The Belmont Stakes traces its roots back to 1867.
 Ruthless won the inaugural running of the race in a time of 3:05.
 That race was run over 1 5/8 miles.
-The overall length has varied, but it’s traditionally at 1 1/2 miles in recent times.
+The overall length has varied, but it’s been at 1 1/2 miles since 1926 with the exception of the 2020 edition.

 Since this racing event stretches back well over a century, there’s a lot of history to consider.
 Through the years, there have been 13 Triple Crown winners and several other legendary performances that have thrilled fans.